Circe (character): Reclaiming her soul

 Years later, Circe allied herself with Lex Luthor and Ra's al Ghul after discovering the Pandora Pits.
 The trio fought a creature that emerged from the pits, representing their fear and hatred towards Wonder Woman, Superman and Batman.
 They managed to defeat the creature by combining their powers.

 Though Luthor leaves immediately afterward, Ra's remains behind and Circe explains that the pits contain an army of demons which require a sacrifice to be released.
 The pair is interrupted by Etrigan the Demon, who has detected the pits.
 During the confrontation, Ra's cuts Etrigan and his blood touches the pits.
 They then absorb him and separate him from his human host, Jason Blood.
 Etrigan is also turned into a giant demon and attacks a nearby town, accompanied by an army of demons.
-Batman, Superman and Wonder Woman arrive and enact a spell to trap Etrigan inside Jason Blood again, though the spell requires their sacrifice.
+Batman, Superman and Wonder Woman arrive and enact a spell to trap Etrigan inside Blood again, though the spell requires their sacrifice.
 Circe intervenes and saves them, knowing she needs them alive for her plan.
-Ra's and she then teleport away to Antarctica where the Pandora Pits have reappeared.
+Ra's and she teleport away to Antarctica where the Pandora Pits have reappeared.
 They then greet the Red Hood, Artemis and Bizarro, having lured them to the location.

 Circe and Ra's then have the pits possess the Red Hood and the Outlaws and send them to attack Gotham, where they battle Batman, Superman and Wonder Woman.
-John Constantine, Zatanna and Deadman are summoned by Batman to assist them.
-Zatanna and Deadman end up being swallowed by a possessed Red Hood and teleported to the Pandora Pits in Antarctica.
+John Constantine, Zatanna, and Deadman are summoned by Batman to assist them.
+Zatanna and Deadman are swallowed by a possessed Red Hood and teleported to the Pandora Pits in Antarctica.
 John Constantine follows them and tricks Circe into using Deadman to possess Superman, all in a bid to buy time for his allies.

 It is revealed that long ago, Circe sold her soul to a dimension of Hell and has tried over the centuries to regain it.
 The Pandora Pits are actually a portal that leads to the realm where Circe's soul is located.
 The narration, told by Circe herself, also confesses that she believes death has finally come for her and she is in fact scared of dying.
 She then betrays Ra's and has Zatanna possessed, who brings her Superman and Wonder Woman.

 She prepares to sacrifice them when Batman intervenes with the Outlaws whom he has freed from Circe's control.
 Circe fights back by having her Animen form a colossus around her, only to be subdued by the heroes.
 Ra's then stabs Circe in revenge for her betrayal before tossing her into the pits.
 In what she thinks are her final moments, Circe again expresses her fear of dying before being rescued by Wonder Woman.